rodrigo-97/conditional-component/README.md

-# Getting Started with Create React App
+# Getting Started with If Else React component

 This project is a simples if else component for react